Frequently Asked Questions

-When is it too late to register?
+When is it too late to register and/or pay?

 How and when will I receive confirmation of my registration?

 Camper confirmation information and instructions will be sent to the email address provided on your application.
-It will be sent as soon as possible after your registration is received and processed.
+It will be sent as soon as your

 What is the pre-registration date for?